basilstotz/ltsp-pnp/README.md

 ### Server Setup

-* Install a common ubuntu 14.04 (i386 desktop-edition: ubuntu-14.0X.2-desktop-i386.iso .
-Don't worry: A standard 32-bit installlation manages any amount of memory!
+* Install a common ubuntu 14.04 or use an existing installation.

 * tip: configure now your router to  serve static IP addresses to this server.If done, be shure that the ltp-server got new new static address before proceeding.

-* Install ltsp-pnp_1.0_all.deb (this deb!)

-* run "sudo /opt/ltsp-pnp/bin/ltsp-pnp-install"
+* add a file "/etc/apt/sources.list.d/amxa-archive.list" with just the following line as content: deb http://archive.amxa.ch/ubuntu trusty main
+* sudo apt-get update
+* sudo apt-get install ltsp-pnp
+* search "ltsp-pnp" in the unity dash and start it.
+Wait until the window closes.

 ## Client